The CEO’s Job

 Brand isn’t addressed in this model.
 And market share responsibility is spread out.

 The kind of brand that is focused on growing your market share by influencing the behavior of those who are not currently your customers.

 As a matter of fact, marketing is only a small part of the problem and therefore only a small part of the solution.

 When you think about brand the way you should, it is a cultural shift that affects everything a company creates and believes about itself.

 It is a problem that can only be addresses by the C-suite.
 Stealing market share is the province of the CEO, which is why they and other top-level executives need to be involved and champion the effort.

 The most successful brands are the result of a CEO or top-level executive recognizing that a hard look is needed at the entire organization to increase market share.
 A company will surely fail if it believes the main hurdle to growing share is simply a marketing problem.

 Market share responsibility.
 Get it right

 In order to steal market share, you must understand the anthropological precepts of the target audience you wish to influence.

 To do this, employ some very sophisticated research techniques and studies whose only goal is to lay these behavioral triggers bare.
 Better understand the aspirations audiences seek in their decision-making.

 In other words, strive to quantify emotional intensities.

 Look objectively and dispassionately at highly intensive and subjective ideas and beliefs.
 They become more important than any product benefit you own once it is understood..
 They become the fuel that ignites change.

-This means that everything the company says and does needs to match the emotional intensity of the target audience and become an extension of the company and not just the new flavor of the marketing message.
+This means that everything the company says and does needs to match the emotional intensity of the target audience and become an extension of the company and not just the new flavor of marketing messaging.